ComposableFi/composable/docs/docs/developer-guides/ccw.md

-# CosmWasm Substrate CLI
+# Composable CosmWasm CLI

-Cosmwasm Substrate CLI is a CLI tool to quickly get started with the XCVM ecosystem and interact with a chain that runs `pallet-cosmwasm`.
+Composable Cosmwasm CLI is a CLI tool to quickly get started with the XCVM ecosystem and interact with a chain that runs `pallet-cosmwasm`.

 ## Create a CosmWasm project